tarantool/ansible-cartridge/doc/scenario.md

 ### cleanup

-Remove temporary files from `temporary_files` list.
+Removes temporary files specified in `temporary_files` list.
 By default, `temporary_files` is an empty list.
 The role, depending on the scenario, can add the following files to this list:

 - path to delivered package (`delivered_package_path` variable value);
 - path to repository setup script.